-A pivotal Phase 3 clinical trial (NCT06178991) was initiated in December 2023 and aims to enroll 9,000 healthy subjects 18 to 64 years old of age.
+A pivotal Phase 3 clinical trial (NCT06178991) is ongoing in healthy subjects 18 to 64 years old of age.
+The study is fully enrolled and data are expected later this year.
 Further development of this product candidate is subject to our entering into a definitive agreement with Pfizer.